HOME » About our business » Support for Students with Disabilities » Kansai Student Support Staff with Disabilities (KSSK)

 Business Overview

-KSSK was launched in fiscal 2008 based on the basic principle of “working-level perspective.”
-The characteristic of this roundtable is that the practitioners involved in support for students with disabilities frankly and openly discuss ideal support, examples of success and failure of support, and actual on-site ideas and methods.
-The University Consortium Kyoto has continued this philosophy and has been hosting KSSK since 2015.
+KSSK was launched in fiscal 2008 with the basic philosophy of “practitioner’s perspective.”
+One of the characteristics of this roundtable discussion is that the practitioners involved in supporting students with disabilities have a frank and frank discussion of ideal support and examples of successes and failures, as well as ideas and methods in the actual field.
+The University Consortium Kyoto has inherited this philosophy and has been hosting KSSK since 2015.

-KSSK consists of subcommittees that provide topics to learn about the current situation and issues of the university, and that are divided into small groups for each theme.
-In particular, in the subcommittees, rather than taking the stance of obtaining some kind of answer, you can gain awareness about support for students with disabilities by listening to the various worries and questions that the person in charge has and how to provide support.
-Furthermore, by exchanging information that can be shared because of the size of the same region and university in the Kansai region, the person in charge in the field shares their know-how and awareness of problems, and it is useful for building a network between universities and those in charge.
+KSSK consists of providing topics to learn about the current situation and issues of the university, and subcommittees that are divided into small groups for each theme.
+In particular, in the subcommittees, instead of taking the stance of getting some kind of answer, you can gain awareness about support for students with disabilities by listening to the various worries and questions that the person in charge has and how to support them.
+In addition, by exchanging information that can be shared only because it is the same region and the size of the university in the Kansai region, the people in charge of the field share their know-how and awareness of problems, and it is useful for building networks between universities and staff.

 Outline of the event

-The 31st Kansai Conference on Support for Students with Disabilities (KSSK)
+The 33rd Kansai Roundtable Meeting of Support Personnel for Students with Disabilities (KSSK)

-The Kansai Roundtable of Support for Students with Disabilities (KSSK) is a gathering of practitioners to engage in lively discussions, exchange opinions and information, and build networks on various themes related to support for students with disabilities based on the basic principle of a working person’s perspective.
+The Kansai Roundtable of Persons in Charge of Support for Students with Disabilities (KSSK) is a roundtable meeting of practitioners for active discussions, exchange of opinions and information, and build networks on various themes related to support for students with disabilities based on the basic principle of working from the perspective of practitioners.

 ◆Date & Time: